confluence/python-textbok/python_notes/Functions.rst

 The advantage of this is that we don't have to write a lot of different ``print_sum`` functions, one for each different pair of types, when they would all be identical otherwise.
 The disadvantage is that since Python doesn't check parameter types against the function definition when a function is called, we may not immediately notice if the wrong type of parameter is passed in -- if, for example, another person interacting with code that we have written uses parameter types that we did not anticipate, or if we accidentally get the parameters out of order.

 This is why it is important for us to test our code thoroughly -- something we will look at in a later chapter.
-If we intend to write code which is robust, especially if it is also going to be used by other people, it is also often a good idea to check function parameters early in the function and give the user feedback (by raising exceptions) if it is incorrect.
+If we intend to write code which is robust, especially if it is also going to be used by other people, it is also often a good idea to check function parameters early in the function and give the user feedback (by raising exceptions) if the are incorrect.

 Exercise 2
 ----------